caspergrl/GT-UX-UI-Dec2022-June2023/10-week/03-lesson.md

 ## SLIDE 11
 - **Selected:** A selected state communicates a user's choice.
 - **Activated:** An activated state communicates a highlighted destination, whether initiated by the user or by default.
+An activated state differs from a selected state because it communicates a highlighted destination

 ## SLIDE 12
 - **Pressed:** A pressed state communicates a user tap.